 - Work managed by a construction manager: List the owners, not the mangers

 - On Public Projects: List the government office that commissioned the work

 - P3 Projects: Identify developers

-This field is straightforward if the payment is being made by check, but admittedly, it’s a little confusing if payment is being made by ACH, credit card, or something other than check.
+The “Maker of the Check” field is straightforward if the payment is by check, but can be a little confusing if it’s an electronic payment.
 Here, you’ll just want to use common sense.
-In every case, there is a “paying party,” and that is the party who should be identified here.
+In every case, there is a “paying party,” and that is the party to identify here.

 - Date(s) of Waiver and Release: This field should list the dates of any waivers previously signed for on this project, if payment has not been already received on those waivers.
 If nothing applies here, you can write-in N/A, or leave it empty.

 - Amount(s) of Unpaid Progress Payment(s): In this field, you’ll list the amount(s) of the earlier unpaid progress payment(s), if any.